Iank-code/Task-Manager/README.md

         npm install
 in the terminal to install the required dependencies.

+You will also need to clone another repository responsible for all the backend activities.

+        git clone git@github.com:Iank-code/phase-3-sinatra-react-project.git

+        cd phase-3-sinatra-react-project

+        bundle install

+        bundle exec rake server

 ### `npm start`

 Runs the app in the development mode.\